HarryVu176/HarryVu176/README.md

 ### About me
 - Nickname: **Anos Voldigoad** or **Anos**
 - Realname: **[REDACTED]**
-- Don't know how to code, use github for git and hub.
+- Don't know how to code.
 - Baka!
 - You may have seen my name on the internet multiple time, or may not.
 However there is only one AnosVoldigoad176 :)
 - Yes I am Harry stop questioning?